Things founders probably ought to know about venture capital.

 If you come to them alone, VCs have to ask why?
 Do you not understand that entrepreneurship is a team sport?
 Are you unable to find anyone who believes in your idea?
 If you can get someone on your team and understand why you should, why haven’t you already?

 Your cofounder is the first recruit.
 In a way, he is your first investor even if he is only contributing sweat equity.
-His enthusiasm and commitment tells the VC something about the worthiness of your business idea and your capabilities as a founder.
+His enthusiasm and commitment informs the VC about the worthiness of your business idea and your capabilities as a founder.

 #36 Recruiting is your resumé